One in three Dutch farms may need to close. It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

 Impact on nature

 Remember the conservation areas I mentioned?
 The Netherlands has 162.
-They range from the dunes of Holland to the Veluwe National Park to the Wadden Sea to dozens of tiny preserves that dot the countryside in the interior.
+They range from the dunes of Holland to the Veluwe National Park to the Wadden Sea to tiny preserves that dot the countryside in the interior.
 All are protected by EU law.

 What the government has (or hasn’t) done

-In the meantime, judges struck down construction permits for not only farms but energy companies, housing developments, infrastructure and industry, because building causes nitrogen emissions, and the Netherlands was already in violation of its commitment to protect the Natura 2000 regions.
+In the meantime, judges struck down construction permits for not only farms but energy companies, housing developments, infrastructure and industry, arguing building causes nitrogen emissions, and the Netherlands was already in violation of its commitment to protect the Natura 2000 regions.
 Some 18,000 permits were canceled or delayed.
 In the southern provinces of Brabant and Limburg, the electric grid can no longer accommodate any new businesses.
 The national housing shortage has reached 279,000.

 What the government is doing now